-The event will showcase examples of relevant interdisciplinary work as well as explore the opportunities, benefits and challenges involved in conducting interdisciplinary research in this area.
+The event will showcase examples of relevant interdisciplinary research on social networks using differing methodologies and/or differing perspectives on health and well-being.
+Through a series of plenary addresses, panel discussions and participatory workshop activities, attendees will explore the opportunities, benefits and challenges involved in conducting interdisciplinary research in this area.
 A particular focus will also be on patient and public involvement in interdisciplinary health and wellbeing related research.

 Olive O'ConnorInternational Health Care Advocate